Allisonwonderlax13/https-github.com-obsproject-obs-studio./High-precision-color-spaces-(including-HDR).md

 (NVENC HEVC support may or may not be available at this time.)

-OBS can leverage these new formats/spaces both as input in the media source for video playback, and as output for streaming/recording.
+OBS can leverage the new 10-bit formats both as input in the media source for video playback, and as output for streaming/recording.